 Truly wireless earbuds offer a bit more freedom than regular headphones.
 They have no cables to hinder your movements when working out, and they're typically compact enough to conveniently carry around in your pockets without much hassle.
 They offer a lot of options for all situations, whether you want to use them at the gym, at the office, or during your commutes.

 The best true wireless earbuds that we’ve tested so far are the Samsung Gear IconX.
 They are more feature-packed than most of the other truly wireless options on this list, and they have a compact, decently comfortable in-ear fit.
-They’re a good choice for most use cases, they’re sufficiently stable for sports, and they block enough noise passively to be suitable for most commutes.
+They’re sufficiently stable for sports and they block enough noise passively to be suitable for most commutes.

-If you’re looking for truly wireless earbuds for primarily running or working out but versatile enough for most use cases, then go with the Jabra Elite Active 65t instead.
+If you’re looking for truly wireless earbuds for primarily running or working out but versatile enough for most uses, then go with the Jabra Elite Active 65t instead.
 They won’t have as many features as the Samsung Gear IconX, but their build quality is better and more resistant to sweat.
 They also have physical buttons, so their control scheme is easier to use and more accurate.

 They have about 5 hours of battery life for one charge, and the carrying case gives you two additional charges.
 They are also quite versatile since you can have access to a good 5-band EQ in the Jabra Sound+ mobile app.
 The Elite Active 65t have a premium feeling and a high-end look.

-Unfortunately, they’re slightly less stable and not as comfortable as the IconX because their design is a bit bulkier and it’s harder to find a great fit for some.
-On the upside, they passively block a lot of noise which also makes them a good choice for commuting.
+Unfortunately, they’re slightly less stable and not as comfortable as the IconX because their design is a bit bulkier, and it’s harder to find a great fit for some.
+On the upside, they passively block a lot of noise, which also makes them a good choice for commuting.
 Overall, the Elite Active 65t are very versatile true wireless earbuds.

-On the upside, they isolate better in noisy conditions.
-Their in-ear fit blocks a lot of noise passively and doesn’t leak much at high volumes which makes them a good option for travel, commuting, and the office.
-They have a good build quality that’s sweat resistant enough for sports and sufficiently durable for most use cases.
-They also perform slightly better than the Samsung Gear IconX and the Jabras for watching videos thanks to their lower latency.
-Furthermore, the E8's charging case is better designed than most; it looks and feels more high-end, and will easily fit into all your pockets.
+If you want a more premium-looking truly wireless headset, then get the Beoplay E8.
+They’re one of the pricier truly wireless headphones we’ve tested and may not provide the best value for all listeners, but they’re more comfortable than the Jabra Elite Active 65t.
+Their in-ear fit blocks a lot of noise passively and doesn’t leak much at high volumes, which makes them a good option for commuters.
+They have a good build quality that feels sweat resistant and should be sufficiently durable for most uses.
+They also perform slightly better than the Samsung Gear IconX and the Jabra Elite Active 65t for watching videos, thanks to their lower latency.
+Furthermore, their charging case is better designed than most; it looks and feels more high-end and will easily fit into all your pockets.

 Our recommendations above are what we think are currently the best true wireless earbuds and in-ear headphones to buy for most people in each price range.
 We factor in the price (a cheaper headphone wins over a pricier one if the difference isn't worth it), feedback from our visitors, and availability (no headphones that are difficult to find or almost out of stock everywhere).